jon-harper/OmniBox/docs/tour.md

 This is a visual tour of an OmniBox.
 This page demonstrates:

-1. What the core parts of OmniBox are, along with their variations;
+1. The core parts of OmniBox and their variations;
-2. What trays and panels do; and
+2. Trays and panels; and
 3. How these pieces fit together.

 Links are provided to the respective git folder for each component type.

+## Identifying Components

+To help quickly identify a component, we use icons next to component names.
+The first letter is a filled-in box for what category a part is from:

+- :material-alpha-c-box: Core
+- :material-alpha-t-box: Tray
+- :material-alpha-p-box: Panel
+- :material-alpha-f-box: Fan

+The following letters identify the name of the component, usually one or two letters.
+Examples:

+- :material-alpha-c-box: :material-alpha-m-box-outline: :material-alpha-f-box-outline: Main Body - Front
+- :material-alpha-p-box: :material-alpha-l-box-outline: Lid

 ## :material-alpha-c-box: Core Components